-Join Jess Chadwick for an in-depth discussion in this video Read from a database using Entity Framework, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Read from a database using Entity Framework, part of Learning ASP.NET Core MVC.

 - Now that I've shown you how to write data to a database,…let's see how to read that data back out again…so that we can display it to our users.…The nice thing about the DbSet Type is…that it acts like a normal collection, which means…that you can interact with it through link statements.…For example, if I want to get all of the blog posts…to display on the blog landing page,…I'll simply replace the existing hard-coded data…in the IndexAction with a call…to ToArray on the Posts Property.…

 This will retrieve all of the posts from the database,…and this is not actually what I want to do here.…I really just want to get the couple of latest posts.…So what I really want to do is order the posts…by their posted date with the most recent first…and then take the first couple of them.…Once I've done that, I can navigate…to the blog landing page and see these posts.…I can even update this page to link to each individual post.…